Last Updated: May 13, 2026

 Before we go over all the wavemakers, I should explain the differences between AC and DC Wavemakers.
 AC wavemakers are based on old technology and are really plug and play.
 The big name brands like Fluval and Hydor, built their AC wavemakers on high quality and proven parts and engineering.
 This means AC wavemakers are extremely reliable and less prone to failure.
 On the budget side of things, AC wavemakers are going to be cheaper than DC wavemakers.
 For large fish tanks, they will be louder and they will consume more energy.
 They may not be ideal as a power outage solution because of the power needed to run them.

 DC Wavemakers are the new technology on the block.
 They offer decreased energy consumption, which is a big deal for larger fish tanks and reef tanks that require a ton of flow.
-They can produce more gallons per hour than most AC wavemakers and for the most part they can be more silent – to the point of being dead quiet.
+They produces more GPH than most AC wavemakers and for the most part they runs more silent – to the point of being dead quiet.
 They have the ability to be programmed with controllers and many come with their own.
 These controllers provide a ton of customizable options for aquarists.

 However, with all this new tech comes reliability issues.
 Many DC wavemakers unfortunately are made and built in China.
-This can provide several quality control issues, especially with budget DC wavemakers.
+This brings real quality control problems, especially with budget DC wavemakers.
 DC Wavemakers have three failure points vs. one for an AC wavemaker.
 With DC wavemakers you have the controller, powersupply, and motor all as failure points.
 With AC wavemakers, all you have to worry about is the motor giving out.

 What Do You Feel Are the Ideal Units?